Skip to content

 Using Multiple Channels at Once

 Your OpenClaw instance supports connecting multiple channels simultaneously.
-You can use the web UI, Telegram, and WhatsApp all at the same time, and they all talk to the same AI instance.
+You can use the web UI, Telegram, WhatsApp, Discord, and Slack all at the same time, and they all talk to the same AI instance.

 How Multi-channel Works